 The investigation of hollow mode and spiral shaped farfield angular radiation patterns at VISA continues via a diagnostic mode converter.
-The mode converter is designed to transform light with planar polarization to circular polarization, and vice versa; the transfer of orbital angular momentum is the observable [14].
+The mode converter is design to transform light with Hermite-Gaussian modes to Laguerre-Gaussian modes; the transfer of orbital angular momentum is the observable [12].
 The $\pi/2$ mode converter is constructed of two cyldrical lenses, separated by a distance of $d = \sqrt{2}f$ , and the resultant light will have distinct observable properties.
-This data will hopefully yield insight into the underpinnings of the unusual angular distribution patterns observed at VISA.

-The VISA project will also examine the study of Coherent Transistion Undulator Radiation (CTUR) [15], the radiation emitted by the electron bunch as it passes through the entrance and exit of the undulator, due to its change in longitudinal velocity.
+The VISA project will also examine the study of Transistion Undulator Radiation (TUR) [13], the radiation emitted by the electron bunch as it passes through the entrance and exit of the undulator, due to its change in longitudinal velocity.
 In fact, this radiation is thought to be radially polarized, describing yet another possible explanation for the helicity of the observed far-field patterns from the planar undulator at VISA.
 The quantization of this effect requires minimal alteration of already existing diagnostics with the addition of grid polarizers to determine the polarization of the radiation.